 Pittsburgh Wrongful Death Lawyer

-The Pittsburgh wrongful death attorneys at Ronald J. Bua & Associates have handled numerous personal injury lawsuits, and have more than 30 years of experience representing clients in the Pittsburgh area.
+The Pittsburgh wrongful death attorneys at Ronald J. Bua & Associates have handled numerous wrongful death lawsuits, and have more than 30 years of experience representing clients in the Pittsburgh area.
 The death of a loved one is a difficult experience, and if another party’s negligence or reckless disregard for others caused that death, that party must be accountable for their actions.
 Contact our team of knowledgeable attorneys for more information and a free consultation about whether you have a potential case under Pennsylvania’s wrongful death laws.

 When a negligent person or party injures another person, the victim can file a personal injury lawsuit to recover damages, including medical bills, lost wages from time spent away from work, pain and suffering and property damage.
 However, if the victim dies due to the negligent party’s actions, a surviving family member will have to file a wrongful death claim if he or she wishes to pursue financial compensation for the death.
 If you’re in western Pennsylvania, it’s always best to hire a Pittsburgh injury attorney to help you with the wrongful death claim process.